Part-time job: Australia

 ular roster within a workplace, they are given an annular salary paid each week, fortnight, or month.
 Employers within Australia are obliged to provide minimum notice requirements for termination, redundancy and change of rostered hours in relation to part-time workers.
 As of January 2010, the number of part-time workers within Australia was approximately 3.3 million out of the 10.9 million individuals within the Australian workforce.

 Canada

 In Canada, part-time workers are those who usually work fewer than 30 hours per week at their main or only job.
 In 2007, just over 1 in every 10 employees aged 25 to 54 worked part-time.
 A person who has a part-time placement is often contracted to a company or business in which they have a set of terms they agree with.
 'Part-time' can also be used in reference to a student (usually in higher education) who works only few hours a day.
 Usually students from different nations (India, China, Mexico etc.) prefer Canada for their higher studies due to the availability of more part-time jobs.

+Iran

+Part-time employment contracts are recognized under Iranian labor law.
+There are no specific legal requirements regarding the minimum or maximum number of hours a part-time employee can work, but they must receive benefits and protections proportionate to their working hours compared to full-time employees.
+According to Article 39 of Iran's Labor Law The wages and benefits payable to the workers who are engaged in work on part-time basis or for hours less than the officially determined working hours, shall be calculated and paid in proportion to the hours of work actually performed.

+Japan

+In Japan, part-time jobs are referred to as "Arubaito" (アルバイト)—loanword from German Arbeit—or simply "Part" (パート).
+Despite both Arubaito and Part having the same definition by law, Arubaito mostly refers to students, while the latter refers to stay-at-home parent or freeter.
+Part-time workers in Japan are also entitled to the rights of workers, such as paid annual leave, and are eligible for the same employee benefits that the company offers to full-time employees.
+It is popular among foreign students (especially for those who came from developing country) because it provides financial stability and language proficiency are often not required.